A project aiming at the integration of nanotechnology and biotechnology for the transplantation of beta cells and Langerhans islets.

-The iNanoBIT project will provide the currently missing toolbox for preclinical/clinical testing for a safe translation of regenerative medicinal cellular and tissue products, currently under preclinical and clinical trials, which is vital for the competitiveness of the European healthcare sector in this fast-growing area.
+The iNanoBIT project aims to apply nanotechnology for the imaging of pancreatic islet cell transplants and beta cells derived from induced pluripotent stem cells and subsequent regenerative processes in vivo.
+The iNanoBIT project will provide the currently missing toolbox leading to regenerative medicinal cell and tissue products into advanced pre-clinical testing and clinical trials, which is vital for the competitiveness of the European healthcare sector in this rapidly growing field.

-Nano-imaging tools - nanotools allowing multimodality imaging of specific cell types with high sensitivity
+Nano-imaging tools - nano-tools enabling multimodal imaging of specific cell types with high sensitivity.

-Imaging equipment development - dedicated SPECT systems combined with CT and optoacoustic imaging in preclinical large animal models and patients
+Development of imaging equipment – dedicated SPECT systems combined with tomography and optoacoustic imaging in preclinical large animal models and in patients

-Application of a medical device for transplantation of stem cell-derived beta-cells or xenogeneic islets
+Application of a medical device for the transplantation of beta cells derived from stem cells or xenogeneic islets.

-Development of transplantable in vitro differentiated human beta-cells and porcine xenogeneic islets
+Development of in vitro differentiated human beta cells and transplantable porcine xenogeneic islets.